gromacs/gromacs/docs/dev-manual/tools.rst

   |Gromacs| uses a unit testing framework based on Google C++ Testing
   Framework (gtest) and CTest.
 All unit tests are automatically run on Jenkins for each commit.
-  Details can be found on a separate page on
+  Details can be found on a separate page on :doc:`testutils`.
-  `unit testing in the Doxygen documentation`__

-__ doxygen-page-unittesting_

 regression tests